 Location, Location, Location

 An international study showed that in fact, countries with hot climates used spices more frequently, compared to countries in cooler regions.
 Interestingly, as the mean annual temperature of a country increases, so too does the proportion of recipes containing spices, the number of spices per recipe and the total number of spices used7.
+What a strange correlation!

-Many spices possess antioxidant properties due to the presence of phenolic compounds and hence can scavenge free radicals by quenching singlet oxygen species.
+Many spices possess antioxidant properties due to the presence of phenolic compounds and hence, can scavenge free radicals by quenching singlet oxygen species.
 These include gingerol (in ginger), piperine (in black peppers) and capsaicin (in chilis), all of which have been extracted, purified and shown to prevent food spoilage in vitro8.

 Furthermore, many of these spices have the ability to inhibit or destroy bacteria, fungi and viruses.
-They work through a wide range of different processes, from disrupting the cell membrane, affecting enzyme function, to even altering the genetic material of these foodborne pathogens.
+They work through a wide range of different processes, from disrupting the cell membrane, affecting enzyme function, to even altering the genetic material of these food-borne pathogens.

 As a result of these two factors combined, it could well have been an evolutionary advantage to enjoy spice, because that meant an extended the shelf life for food and decreased ingestion of these pathogens.
 This is especially true of hot and humid tropical climates, where the conditions accelerate food spoilage as well as pathogen spread, thereby explaining the real reason why we equator-dwellers have always enjoyed our spicy meals!